 Of course this will be a rough estimate but it will give you a good idea of whether or not we’re talking about pocket money or get-out-of-debt/save for retirement money.

-So, it’s difficult to know exactly how much you will earn until you actually give it a try and then decide how much you want to rent your space out.
+So, it’s difficult to know exactly how much you will earn until you actually give it a try and then decide how much you want to list your space.
 But I am convinced that as a host you can make serious dough.

 According to some experts, you can earn 81% of your rent if you list one room in a two-bedroom home using Airbnb.
 Not too shabby.